RachWalm/dog-api/TESTING.md

 ## User stories

+These userstories are taken from the ones written on the project board.
+They don't have a specific explanation of what this enables the website to do.
+This is because generating/modifying/listing/deleting the data with the appropriate permissions are the aims.
+What the website decides to do with this doesn't need to be defined at the backend.
+The actions in themselves are the aim.

 ### user_profile app [#43](https://github.com/users/RachWalm/projects/4/views/1?pane=issue&itemId=59544320)

 As a user my profile is created when I sign up for an account